-To ensure that Alberta School for the Deaf and Tevie Miller Heritage School Program is a positive learning environment for everyone, all students are expected to comply with expectations set by our school Division, as well as school rules which are in place for the benefit of all members of our school community.
+To ensure that Aldergrove is a positive learning environment for everyone, all students are expected to comply with expectations set by our school Division and mandated by the Education Act, as well as school rules which are in place for the benefit of all members of our school community.
 These expectations apply to all students in the school community, including while learning and engaging with others both in-person and online.
+At Aldergrove, students are expected to communicate with staff to resolve issues.
+We work in collaboration with parents when expectations are not met.